-The Wire Troll: Mike Morse Turning on the Power
+The Wire Troll: Michael Morse Turning on the Power

 Michael Morse’s value has spiked thanks to Adam LaRoche’s injury.

 It has been a week from hell for Fantasy owners as injuries continue to mount and wreak havoc on our rosters.
 Last week we saw Buster Posey (broken leg and strained ankle ligaments), Jorge De La Rosa (torn UCL) and Adam LaRoche (labrum tear and additional tearing of the rotator cuff) all hit the DL, likely for the season.
 Wandy Rodriguez, Brian Roberts and Nate McLouth also found their way to the DL with various ailments.
 When you add in the numerous walking wounded already on the DL, the waiver wire becomes even more important in plotting your course.
 With that in mind, let’s get to this week’s Troll and attempt to fill in some of the holes in your Fantasy rosters.

 Michael Morse, 1B/OF, Washington Nationals (CBS: 38 per cent owned, Yahoo!: 24 per cent): Who doesn’t need a boost in their power numbers in 2011?
 Last week, Morse homered in four consecutive games and drove in nine runs.
 The power will be there as evidenced by his 15 homers in 266 at-bats in 2010 and LaRoche, if he comes back at all this year, is going to be a shadow of his past with the serious shoulder woes.
 Find a home for Morse in all leagues.